 About SOS Children's Villages

-- We prevent children ending up alone, abandoned or in institutions through our community programmes which support families in need.
+- We prevent children from ending up alone or abandoned by supporting families in need.

-- When children can no longer live with their family, we provide long-term care and a supportive family environment in an SOS Children's Village.
+- If a child can no longer live with their family, we provide long-term family care in an SOS Children's Village.

 - We provide quality education and healthcare in these communities.

 Children in our care live in a unique community called an SOS Children's Village.
-Here, they grow up in a family home with their SOS brothers and sisters, and are cared for by a committed SOS Mother.
-There are several SOS Families in a Children's Village, and together they form a supportive community full of smiling faces and laughter.
+Here, they grow up in a loving family home, and are cared for by a committed SOS mother.
+There are several SOS families in a Children's Village.
+We know each child by name, and support their individual needs until they are independent adults.

-In 125 countries, we provide long-term care for more than 62,000 children in 545 SOS Children's Villages.
+In 134 countries, we provide long-term care for almost 62,000 children in 547 SOS Children's Villages.
 Or as one of our volunteers likes to say, "We tuck 62,000 children into bed each night!"
 Find out where we work.

 Each child that lives in an SOS Children's Village receives quality education and healthcare.
-When we build facilities such as an SOS Nursery for young children, an SOS School, or an SOS Medical Centre, we often welcome the local community to use them too.
+When we build facilities such as an SOS Nursery for young children, an SOS School, or an SOS Medical Centre, we welcome the local community to use them too.
 Globally, over 130,000 children attend SOS Nurseries and Schools.

 Through our community outreach programmes, we help families care for their children.
 Our priority is that children stay with their biological or extended family, and our local partners work to make this possible via tailored services for families.

-Our established local networks mean that we're well placed to help children and families during emergencies.
+Our established local networks mean we're well placed to help children and families during emergencies.
 Currently we're providing vital humanitarian aid to families affected by Typhoon Haiyan in the Philippines, and the Syrian civil war, and by Ebola in West Africa.

-If you agree that every child should grow up in a loving family home and a supportive environment, the best way to help is to become a child sponsor.
-You can sponsor a child in almost all of the 125 countries where we work, and will see them growing up through the regular updates you will receive.
-We use 100% of your sponsorship towards the care of children, so you know that every penny makes a difference to a child's life.
+You can sponsor in most of the countries where we work, and will see your sponsored child growing up through the regular updates you will receive.
+100% of your sponsorship will be used for the care of children, so you know that every penny makes a difference to a child's life.